zvoverman/text-summarizer/application/README.md

 - **User-Friendly Interface:** Enjoy a seamless text summarization experience through the intuitive desktop application.

-- **Cross OS Compatible:** Summarize text on your operating system of choice thanks to Electron.
+- **Cross OS Compatiblity:** Summarize text on your operating system of choice thanks to Electron.

 - **Dark Theme:** Toggle between light and dark modes for a comfortable reading experience.